 - There’s a bug of sorts with the custom or built-in launcher.

-- Gray icons are actually broken shortcuts and you can delete them.
+- Grey icons are actually broken shortcuts and you can delete them.

-Learn how to remove gray icons from the home screen below.
+Learn how to remove grey icons from the home screen below.

 1. Check Digital Wellbeing